twentyoneX/gotchiLink/README.md

 # gotchiLink

-A modern, mobile-friendly web dashboard plugin for [Pwnagotchi](https://pwnagotchi.ai/) — inspired by the PwnagotchLink iOS app.
+A modern, mobile-friendly web dashboard plugin for [Pwnagotchi](https://pwnagotchi.ai/) — inspired by the Pwnagotchi Companion iOS app.

 Replaces the default `pwnagotchi.local:8080` look with a clean dashboard you can use from any browser, on any device.
 No app required.